utndatasystems/data-loom-vldb-demo/README.md

        "KEY": ""
     }
    ```
-4. Run the following command to download the required `.jar` files for profiling.
+4. Run the following command to download the required `.jar` files for profiling in `./backend/`.

    ```
    ./download.sh